Sorting “Hamilton” Characters into Hogwarts Houses

 Washington serves as General of the Continental Army and first president of the United States.
 In both roles, he is a strong leader, full of fire and courage.
 As he leads his men, whether on the literal battlefield against the British or the figurative battlefield of the government, he exudes a level of cool authority we would compare to Albus Dumbledore, Kingsley Shacklebolt, or even Neville Longbottom in the Battle of Hogwarts.
 Washington belongs in Gryffindor.

 Eliza is a strong character and as Emma says, full of courage and heart.
 She goes through so much trauma, including the tragic loss of her son.
 Still, her actions show that she is “true and unafraid of toil” (SS 118).
 We’re moved to tears when Eliza explains how she honors her late husband by studying and sharing his story, speaking out against slavery, and establishing New York City’s first private orphanage.
 With all this work, we must again diverge from Emma and Sort Eliza into Hufflepuff.

 9. Aaron Burr

 Burr, Alexander’s nemesis, is ruled by ambition.
 He sings Slytherin anthems like “Wait for It” and “The Room Where It Happens.”
 While he hungers for power, he takes calculated and cunning moves.
-These don’t always work out in his favor, but because that hunger drives his character arc, I agree with Emma and Lin, who placed him in Slytherin.
+These don’t always work out in his favor, but because that hunger drives his character arc, we agree with Emma and Lin, who placed him in Slytherin.

 10. Alexander Hamilton

-I hope you enjoyed reading this Sorting!
 Be sure to check out Hamilton and comment on how you would Sort the characters.